faithyeenxin/faithyeenxin/README.md

 <a href="https://fridge-daddy.vercel.app/">FridgeDaddy -Humble Beginnings</a><br>
 Prior to having the beautiful website above, Fridge Daddy came from humble begginings when Faith was newly introduced to software development.
 Since then, she has improved and picked up new libraries which thus birthed the magnificent website above(FridgeDaddy -Juiced Up).<br>

-Tech Stack: HTML, CSS, Javascript, ReactJS, Material UI, Axios, Airtable API, Spoonacular API
+:computer: Tech Stack: HTML, CSS, Javascript, ReactJS, Material UI, Axios, Airtable API, Spoonacular API

 <a href="https://wedeal.byfaithx.com/">weDeal</a><br>
 A website built for the discount addicts to connect and seek the latest deals together. <br>

-Tech Stack: HTML5, CSS3, Typescript, PERN hosted on AWS server, Material UI, Formik & Yup, Redux Toolkit Query, Google API, images hosted on Cloudinary <br>
+:computer: Tech Stack: HTML5, CSS3, Typescript, PERN hosted on AWS server, Material UI, Formik & Yup, Redux Toolkit Query, Google API, images hosted on Cloudinary <br>
 (you're welcome to use our existing account to get a feel of how our website works:
 username: admin123, password: Password123!)